 TVCC prohibits sexual assault, domestic violence, dating violence and stalking as defined below.
+TVCC's Sexual Harassment and Sexual Violence Policy is regulated by TVCC Board Policy GBN/JBA.

 Sexual Assault is defined as any offense classified as a forcible or non-forcible sex offense under the uniform crime reporting system of the FBI.
 These include rape, fondling, incest, or statutory rape.